 Never before has the modern and globalized world faced such degrees of competition.
 Competition for resources, for customers, for performance, from rival companies, and for talented employees.

 Never before individuals had such a broad array of options as to where to contribute through their time and energy.
-Such factor has made people’s expectations of their employers higher than ever.
+Such a factor has made people’s expectations of their employers higher than ever.
 No longer do people invest their time and energy solely for financial returns, but rather seek to work to advance a greater cause.

 As a result, companies whose values, vision, and actions are in constant dispute will inevitably fail to attract and retain their top employees, harming their business performance due to the dangers of a high employee turnover rate.
 Top performers seek both financial returns as well as finding purpose and meaning in their work.